baduelp/baduelp.github.io/code.md

 <p align="justify">
 <em>plot_POPmap_function.m</em>

-  This Matlab function display markers on a world Mercator-projection map with color-coded values to display quantitative or categorical information.
+  This Matlab function displays markers on a world Mercator-projection map with color-coded values to display quantitative or categorical information.
 </p>